sundogbio/szi-tile-source/README.md

 specify `headers`, `mode`, and `credentials` properties that will be passed straight through to the call to `fetch`.
 See the
-[Fetch API Mozilla web docs](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch) for furhter details on how these work, though note that setting `mode` to `no-cors` is not supported - [see server requirements below](#the-server) for an explanation of why.
+[Fetch API Mozilla web docs](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch) for further details on how these work, though note that:
+* setting `mode` to `no-cors` is not supported -
+[see server requirements below](#the-server) for an explanation of why.
+* the value of the `Accept-Encoding` header will be overridden when making the HEAD request to get the size of the SZI file
+* the value of the `Range` header will be overridden when making GET requests to fetch data from the SZI file

 ### Requirements and Limitations